Aliases for DDX1 Gene

 GeneCards Summary for DDX1 Gene

 DDX1 (DEAD (Asp-Glu-Ala-Asp) Box Helicase 1) is a Protein Coding gene.
-Diseases associated with DDX1 include heavy chain disease and retinoblastoma.
-Among its related pathways are mRNA Splicing - Major Pathway.
-GO annotations related to this gene include chromatin binding and transcription cofactor activity.
+Diseases associated with DDX1 include retinoblastoma and bronchitis.
+Among its related pathways are Gene Expression and tRNA modification in the nucleus and cytosol.
+GO annotations related to this gene include nucleic acid binding and chromatin binding.
 An important paralog of this gene is DDX4.

 UniProtKB/Swiss-Prot for DDX1 Gene